ardrkha/food11-image-classification/README.md

 # Food-11 Image Classification

 This project is an image classification project of 16000+ food images consisting of 11 types of food.
-This project is used to complete the "Belajar Pengembangan Machine Learning" course on the Dicoding platform.
+This project is used to complete the "Belajar Fundamental Deep Learning" course on the Dicoding platform.